-We are not in the business of selling personal information about you.
-We use information shared with us for the purpose of running and improving our Service and in that capacity will operate as a data controller and, to the extent we process data, a data processor.
+We are not in the business of selling or sharing personal information about you.
+We use the information you shared with us for the purpose of running and improving our Service.

 We collect two types of information regarding our Visitors and Users: